 - Shape into 8 hamburger patties.

-- Lightly grease a skillet with 5 ml (1 t) oil.
-Use a spatula to spread the hot oil evenly across the pan.
+- Lightly grease a frying pan with 5ml (1 tsp) oil and use a spatula to spread the hot oil evenly across the pan.

 - Fry the patties for 5 minutes on each side.

-- For the sauce, sauté onion, apple and garlic in the oil until transparent.
+- For the sauce, sauté the onion, apple and garlic in the oil until transparent.

 - Add the rest of the ingredients and simmer for 5 minutes.

-- Serve patties on unbuttered hamburger rolls with tomato, lettuce and BBQ sauce.
+- Serve the patties on unbuttered burger rolls with tomato, lettuce and BBQ sauce.